tsouche/learn-docker/tutorial.md

 docker@myvm3:~$ docker swarm join --token SWMTKN-1-45tzwsnjei5f5c3k9l9i8y7zbxje750f5accagd82oqriq8z8s-abtnq3asuu168095qf326i5n8 192.168.99.100:2377
 This node joined a swarm as a worker.
 ```
-**Congratulations**, you have now created your first swarm on a cluster of 3 VMs!
+***Congratulations***, you have now created your first swarm on a cluster of 3 VMs!

 Run `docker node ls` on the manager to view the nodes in this swarm:
 ```
 docker@myvm1:~$ docker node ls

-ID HOSTNAME STATUS AVAILABILITY MANAGER STATUS ENGINE VERSION

-jo9p4yihnnvu2wu4r1vx09gmc * myvm1 Ready Active Leader 19.03.5

-fkfmmeirve311smrdd1s2dld4 myvm2 Ready Active 19.03.5
+ID                            HOSTNAME            STATUS              AVAILABILITY        MANAGER STATUS      ENGINE VERSION jo9p4yihnnvu2wu4r1vx09gmc *   myvm1               Ready               Active              Leader              19.03.5 fkfmmeirve311smrdd1s2dld4     myvm2               Ready               Active                                  19.03.5
 0lajp4xuakprqorap8ezgdu3s     myvm3               Ready               Active                                  19.03.5
 ```
 As you can see, all three VMs appear in the list, and `myvm1` is indicated as the 'leader' of the swarm.

 #### Leaving a swarm

-If you want to start over, you can run docker swarm leave from each node.
+If you want to start over, you can run `docker swarm leave` from each node.
+However, we can continue using the swarm '*as is*' for some more time.

 ### 4.2 - Deploy your app on the swarm cluster